 I later went on to compete and place Top 5 in the first Men’s Physique show at the Las Vegas USAs and went up north to Canada to win the “best abs in Vancouver” award.
 After about 2 years of competing, you realize (A.) to stay competitive you’ll need to take steroids.
 And (B.) it’s all a gamble.
 You just have to look at each show and see if the odds are in your favor.
 I retired from Men’s Physique feeling I had more to offer the world.

 2011 LA Championships – 5th

 2012 West Coast Classic – 1st

 2012 NPC Excalibur – 5th

 2013 Insider Fitness / Model Search: "Best Abs in Vancouver" Award

-At the moment I’m finishing up final touches on my new apparel line “Endless Summer” which releases soon.
-I also just launched a mobile app platform that allows me to train anyone in the world.
+At the moment I’m finishing up the final touches on my elite coaching for my mobile app platform that allows me to train anyone in the world.
 And my new website is really hitting it off and growing everyday with additional help from my super popular blog.
 I have also moved gyms.
 I work now in a beautiful 10,000sqft facility that hosts a hybrid layout for Crossfit, bodybuilding, group classes and even a cafe and media room.
 Additionally, I’m a current student at Fullerton College.
 Working to get my kinesiology bachelors and pursue a career of physical therapy.
 To those who made it this far in reading my bio thank you from the bottom of my heart.
 I am working hard every day to bring you the best content possible.
 Don’t ever be afraid to reach put and always invest in yourself.